studio24/mac-setup/mac-setup.md

 * Go to: _All Accounts > Set Up Another Device_
 * Go to Other options > Get link > Get link
 * Send this to yourself via Slack private direct message
-* Delete the email once complete
+* Delete the Slack message once complete

 #### Choosing a good 1Password account password

 You will have to remember your 1Password account password, the Support team can reset this for you if required.
-We recommend using three random words, separated by spaces or hyphens.
+We recommend using three random words, separated by spaces or hyphens (1Password calls this a "memorable password").

 #### 1Password browser extensions